0mi3n/Specter-Protocol/README.md

   </a>
 </p>

-By integrating Tor into your platform, in a **[Bisq](https://bisq.network/)** similar fashion, we further enhance user privacy and security by routing network communications through a decentralized network of volunteer-run servers.
+By integrating Tor into our protocol, in a **[Bisq](https://bisq.network/)** similar fashion, we further enhance user privacy and security by routing network communications through a decentralized network of volunteer-run servers.
 This integration ensures that users' IP addresses are masked, providing anonymity and resistance to network surveillance.